Skip to main content

 InformationDescription

-Process NameShows the name of the Process executed by this instance.
+Agent NameShows the name of the Agent executed by this automation.

-Process VersionIndicates the version of the Process executed by this instance.
+Agent VersionIndicates the version of the Agent executed.

-Started DateDisplays the start date and time of the process instance.
+Started DateDisplays the start date and time of the automation.

-Completed DateShows the completion date and time of the process instance.
+Completed DateShows the completion date and time of the automation.

-Execution TimeIndicates the total duration of the process instance.
+Execution TimeIndicates the total duration of the automation.

-Process Instance NameShows the specific name assigned to the process instance.
+Automation NameShows the specific name assigned to the automation.

-Process Instance IdIndicates the unique identifier assigned to the process instance.
+Automation IDIndicates the unique identifier assigned to the automation.

 Provides a visual representation of the execution flow, showing: